LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>3</sup> O send out thy light and thy truth: let them lead me; let them bring me unto thy holy hill, and to thy tabernacles.
 <sup>4</sup> Then will I go unto the altar of God, unto God my exceeding joy: yea, upon the harp will I praise thee, O God my God.
 <sup>5</sup> Why art thou cast down, O my soul? and why art thou disquieted within me? hope in God: for I shall yet praise him, [who is] the health of my countenance, and my God.

 ## Chapter 44

-<sup>1</sup> «To the chief Musician for the sons of Korah, Maschil.» We have heard with our ears, O God, our fathers have told us, [what] work thou didst in their days, in the times of old.
+> _To the chief Musician for the sons of Korah, Maschil._

+<sup>1</sup> We have heard with our ears, O God, our fathers have told us, [what] work thou didst in their days, in the times of old.
 <sup>2</sup> [How] thou didst drive out the heathen with thy hand, and plantedst them; [how] thou didst afflict the people, and cast them out.
 <sup>3</sup> For they got not the land in possession by their own sword, neither did their own arm save them: but thy right hand, and thine arm, and the light of thy countenance, because thou hadst a favour unto them.
 <sup>4</sup> Thou art my King, O God: command deliverances for Jacob.